 I danced and he would not let me stop; I spun until my feet ached.
 The others, the soldiers, shouted words at me: Slut, gypsy bitch!
 Dance, he said, and I danced until I fell.
 The man looked at me.
 Up, you cow, he said, and shot me in the leg.
 And when I got up he shot me in the other leg.
 Does anyone want a whore with two bad legs, he said, and they laughed.

 I looked at the man who could save me.
 The one who could make it end.
 He stood for another minute, all of us waiting.
-Then he told them,
+Then he told them, See that this trash is burned by morning, and he left.

 I remember this as a story that might have happened to someone else, though I know it happened to me.
 It was in a place far from this forest, far in more than miles.
 We were caught trying to cross the border.
 They said we had stolen some horses but it wasn’t true.
 Even that man didn’t believe it was true; it was just a thing to say, the thing they always said about us.
 The old ones, the grandparents, were killed right away.
 My parents sent to a place from which no one returned.
 I remember thinking I might be able to save my brothers.